SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Background and Related Work

 \section{Background and Related Work}

-This work focuses on sentence-level attribution in Retrieval Augmented Generation (RAG)~\cite{rag} systems.
+This work focuses on sentence-level attribution in Retrieval Augmented Generation (RAG)~\citep{rag} systems.
 As such, the background is connected to the research fields of attribution in LLMs and sentence-level Information Retrieval (IR).
-While our attribution method focuses on semantic similarity with embedding, we also intend to explore using dense passage retrieval and keyword search approaches.
+Additionally, while we do not propose a reasoning model, in-generation attribution can contribute to faithful reasoning~\citep{faith,Tan2024} by verifying that each reasoning step is grounded on fact.